 - Finding connection to the sacred in our day-to-day experiences

-- Expressing our goals, hopes and wishes so we can recognise our own meaning in life
+- Expressing our hopes and wishes so we can recognise our own meaning and belonging in life

-- Meeting life with the expectation of abundance, by being positive, and
+- Meeting life with the expectation of abundance and by being positive

-- Being quiet and reflective, that the world might speak to us.
+- Cultivating being quiet and reflective, that the world might speak to us.